If you are looking for suggestions of Korean dramas to watch, you’ve come to the right place.

 A hilarious rom-com action fantasy about an unlucky actress, Tian Jing Zhi (played by Wu Qian), who awakens a mysterious 400-year old man with superpowers.
 Bound to Jing Zhi by blood ties, he moves in with the initially unwilling, rather volatile and very expressive young woman, looking for his mortal enemy.

 What I really want to say is this: This drama can completely hold its own and the sooner you abandon any comparisons to MLFTS, the more fun you have watching it.
-One drawback, though, is the change of its tone and focus two-thirds of the way in from a roughly even mix of rom-com and thriller with a touch of melo vibe to mostly thriller.
+Two drawbacks, though: The intentional over-acting comes with a price – we are more amused but we are also less emotionally engaged.
+Plus, there is a change of tone and focus two-thirds of the way in from a mix of rom-com and thriller with a touch of melo vibe to mostly thriller.
 Some people might like that.
 Me – not so much.
 And watch out: The episodes’ intro section (about a minute and a half long) gives away too much, so I highly recommend skipping it.

 (For a more detailed version of this review, go here.)